 Product Hazards – Cribs

-Although mandatory standards exist for cribs, only recently has an effort been made to strenghten those standards and require testing and verification of new cribs.
+Although mandatory standards exist for cribs, only recently has an effort been made to strengthen those standards and require testing and verification of new cribs.
 All cribs must include proper assembly instructions and diagrams as well as cautionary and warning labels as required by federal law.

-When choosing a crib, be sure that:
+When choosing a crib, be sure:

 • A soda can cannot pass between any of the slats of the crib